riongull/notes/dash_unit_denominations.md

 * support **scientific units** based on `DASH`.
   * i.e. `mDASH` ("milidash"), `uDASH` ("microdash")
 * support the **base unit**.
-  * i.e. `DUFF` ("duff" - the actual technological base unit in Dash, which the code already uses)
+  * i.e. `DUFF` (the actual technological base unit in Dash, which the code already uses)
 * create **new unit name(s)**.
   * e.g. `DOT` ("dot", possibly equal in value to a `uDASH`)
 * promote/defer to **fiat/national units**.